fortune1991/fortune1991.github.io/music.md

 ## From the Top EP

 From the Top was written and recorded in my Bristol bedroom throughout winter of 2013.
-It was predominantly made using samples from charity shops records and some awesome collabs with my Friends Leo wood and Raven Hart.
+It was predominantly made using samples from charity shops records and some awesome collabs with my Friends Leo Wood and Raven Hart.
 I used Logic Pro and NI Machine Mikro, Raven his guitar/keyboards and Leo her soulful vocals.

 <p align="center">
   <img src="/assets/img/fromthetop.jpg" alt="fromthetop_image" width="850">